 So swap the wine for water for a more radiant, healthier you!

-It can reduce the amount of fat in your liver
+Giving up alcohol can reduce the amount of fat in your liver

-According to studies, giving up alcohol for one month can lead to a 15% decrease in the amount of fat in your liver!
+According to studies, giving up alcohol for one month can lead to a 15% decrease in the amount of fat in your liver.

 This can prevent diseases including liver cancer, and also stop us from feeling sluggish.
 Research suggests that our skin reflects the quality of our liver, so a month off the booze will help clear any post-Christmas pimples.